 In all areas of our lives, God deserves our best.
 We should dress modestly, not in a flashy or provocative way that would bring attention to ourselves.
 We go to church to worship God, not make a fashion statement.
 Here are some general guidelines:

 - Ties and coats (not required, but always appropriate)

-- Modest dresses and blouses (no low-cut necklines or open backs)
+- Modest dresses and blouses (nothing low-cut or open)

-- Sleeves (no tank tops or sleeveless tops – unless you wear a sweater to cover the shoulders)
+- Sleeves (no sleeveless tops – unless you wear a sweater over the shoulders)

 - Knee-length skirts or longer

 - Clean dress pants